 There’s a range of choices for annuities, such as an income that increases or starts at a higher level but doesn’t increase, and a pension for a partner if you die before they do.
-You can’t change your annuity once it starts to be paid.
+But remember, you can’t change your annuity once it starts to be paid.

 Please visit moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/guaranteed-retirement-income-annuities-explained for more about annuities.

 You invest your savings and take income out when you need it.
 You pay income tax on the money you take out in a similar way to other income.
 You could limit the amount of tax you pay by being careful about how much you take out each year, taking account of any income from other sources.

 You have complete freedom and flexibility with your money, but also total responsibility for managing it.
 You’ll need to keep investing your pension savings and the value of investments can go down as well as up.
 It’s also necessary to think about how long you will need it and take into account when other income, like your state pension will become available, to make sure you don’t run out of money altogether.

 Please visit moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/what-is-flexible-retirement-income-pension-drawdown for more information about adjustable income.

 You could combine two or more of these options – for example, start by taking drawdown and buy an annuity for guaranteed income later.